Trex Composite Decking vs. timber

 Why Wood You?

 Over 30 years ago, we asked a simple question: why does a deck have to be so much work?
-Timber worked for a while, but it faded, splintered, and needed constant upkeep.
+Wood worked for a while, but it faded, splintered, and needed constant upkeep.
 We believed there had to be a better way, so we invented it.

 We took reclaimed materials and turned them into something extraordinary: decking that looks amazing, lasts for decades, and frees you from the never-ending cycle of sanding and staining.
 It’s a deck designed to fit your life.
 Welcome to more time spent hosting, relaxing, and making memories, and less time dealing with repairs.
 It’s more than a deck—it’s a new way to live outside.